SURVIVAL GUIDE

 Challenges

-For the 2022 Health Hack Competition, the I4H team recruited a diverse set of 10 challenges from across Canada and of varying industry, entrepreneurially, and academically motivated sources.
+For the 2025 Health Hack Competition, the I4H team recruited a diverse set of challenges divided into 3 steams (Parenting, Gender Affirming Care, Reproductive Health).
 Find and review all those challenges selected for featuring in our program here.

 Project Milestones